preterag/pipecdn/README.md

 ## Current Status

-The Pipe PoP node is fully operational with the following configuration:
+The Pipe PoP (Points of Presence) node is fully operational with the following configuration:
 - Running Pipe PoP binary v0.2.8
 - Configured with Solana wallet address: 2kyMcRZfVaks8JV8KFhYRXhGnhGxropmHohAxFwWAG1W
 - Running as a systemd service